Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Model-Based Channel Estimation Approaches for FIM Systems

 A low mutual coherence is a sufficient condition for OMP to guarantee exact recovery of the sparse signal in the noiseless case, and it ensures stability and robustness in the presence of noise.
 Since the sensing dictionary \(\mathbf{\Phi}\) is constructed from the pilot shapes \(\{\boldsymbol{\zeta}_m\}\), we can optimize these shapes to minimize the mutual coherence, thereby creating the best possible conditions for OMP.
 The optimization problem is given by

+{where $\bar{\zeta}$ represents the maximum possible displacement that the hardware actuators can provide without entering a non-linear and unpredictable response regime.}

-To find a high-quality solution to the coherence minimization problem without exhaustive search, we propose a constructive greedy algorithm that builds the set of optimal pilot shapes sequentially.
-At each step, it selects a new shape from a large pool of candidates that, when added to the already selected set, results in the minimal possible mutual coherence for the newly formed dictionary.
+To find a high-quality solution to the coherence minimization problem without exhaustive search, a constructive greedy algorithm can be designed that builds the set of optimal pilot shapes sequentially.
+At each step, it selects a new shape from a large pool of candidates that, when added to the already selected set, results in the minimal possible mutual coherence for the newly formed dictionary. {This approach ensures that each added pilot shape is maximally complementary to the existing ones in terms of distinguishing the dictionary atoms.
+The detailed procedure is presented in \textbf{Algorithm \ref{alg:2}}.}

-\textbf{Remark 1:} While the greedy search of dictionary atoms can be employed to find a pilot set to achieve coherence minimization for OMP estimators, it is computationally intensive.
-In contrast, the 2D Fourier basis in Eq. \eqref{dft} is a computationally simple heuristic that provides a near-optimal pilot deformation shapes for channel estimation in FIM systems.
-Specifically, by using a basis set that systematically spans the space of deformations, the inner product of two dictionary atoms is \(\boldsymbol{\phi}_i^H \boldsymbol{\phi}_j = \sum_{m=1}^{M} \mathbf{a}(\boldsymbol{\zeta}_m, \theta_i, \phi_i)^H \mathbf{a}(\boldsymbol{\zeta}_m, \theta_j, \phi_j)\).
-This sum is a discrete approximation of the integral \(\int \mathbf{a}(\boldsymbol{\zeta}, \theta_i, \phi_i)^H \mathbf{a}(\boldsymbol{\zeta}, \theta_j, \phi_j) d\boldsymbol{\zeta}\).
-When the pilot shapes \(\{\boldsymbol{\zeta}_m\}\) are chosen as samples from an orthogonal basis like Fourier, they act as orthogonal weighting functions in this summation.
-According to the properties of Fourier analysis \cite{costa2010unified}, projecting one complex sinusoid onto another using orthogonal basis functions will result in a value that tends towards zero.
-Therefore, using Fourier basis shapes systematically decorrelates the dictionary atoms, directly minimizing the mutual coherence.
+\textbf{Remark 1:} While an iterative greedy search can find a pilot set optimized for minimal coherence, it is often computationally prohibitive. {Therefore, we develop a computationally efficient yet highly effective heuristic using the 2D Fourier basis from Eq. \eqref{dft} to generate the pilot shapes.
+The effectiveness of this approach is explained by the inner product that defines mutual coherence \(\boldsymbol{\phi}_i^H \boldsymbol{\phi}_j = \sum_{m=1}^{M} \mathbf{a}(\boldsymbol{\zeta}_m, \theta_i, \phi_i)^H \mathbf{a}(\boldsymbol{\zeta}_m, \theta_j, \phi_j)\).
+This summation serves as a discrete approximation of an integral over the deformation space.
+When the pilot shapes \(\{\boldsymbol{\zeta}_m\}\) are chosen from an orthogonal basis like the Fourier basis, they act as orthogonal weighting functions in this sum.
+According to Fourier analysis \cite{costa2010unified}, this process is analogous to projecting one function onto another using an orthogonal basis, which drives the resulting inner product towards zero for non-identical functions.} This systematically decorrelates the dictionary atoms and directly minimizes the mutual coherence.

+{While the OMP framework provides a computationally efficient approach to sparse recovery, its performance is sensitive to noise and critically depends on the true channel paths aligning with the predefined angular grid, a problem known as basis mismatch.
+To establish a more robust sparse baseline, we frame the channel estimation problem within a sparse Bayesian learning (SBL) framework.
+SBL overcomes the limitation of OMP by treating the sparse channel vector $\mathbf{x}$ as a random variable and learning its statistical properties directly from the measurement data \cite{tipping2001sparse}.
+The SBL framework recalls the same linear model as in Eq.
+(28), i.e., $\hat{\mathbf{h}}_{\text{stack}} = \mathbf{\Phi}\mathbf{x} + \mathbf{n} $, we define the likelihood function as }